 Findings: Effects of Cannabis on Sjogren’s Syndrome

 Cannabis can help those with Sjogren’s syndrome manage their pain.
-Two of the major cannabinoids found in cannabis, tetrahydrocannabinol (THC) and cannabidiol (CBD), have been found to be effective at lowering pain levels associated with various acute and chronic conditions, including some cancer, neuropathy, spasticity, headache, and migraines (Jensen, Chen, Furnish & Wallace, 2015) (Baron, 2015).
-THC and CBD are agonists of receptors CB1 and CB2 of the endocannabinoid system.
-They activate the receptors, which in turn regulate the release of neurotransmitter and central nervous system immune cells to manage pain levels (Woodhams, Sagar, Burston & Chapman, 2015).
+The major cannabinoids found in cannabis have been found to be effective at lowering pain levels associated with various acute and chronic conditions (Ware, Wang, Shapiro & Collett, 2015) (Wilsey, et al., 2013).
+Cannabinoids interact with receptors CB1 and CB2 of the endocannabinoid system, which in turn regulate the release of neurotransmitter and central nervous system immune cells to manage pain levels (Woodhams, Sagar, Burston & Chapman, 2015).

 Research also suggests that cannabis may contribute to regulation of the immune system and prevent it from attacking as many healthy cells.
-Activating the CB1 and CB2 receptors, some of which are found on the cells of the immune system, stimulates a response that suppresses the immune system.
-Studies have shown that when cannabinoids stimulate CB1 and CB2, cytokine and chemokine production is downregulated and t-regulatory cells are upregulated (Nagarkatti, et al., 2009).
+Acting on the CB1 and CB2 receptors, some of which are found on the cells of the immune system, stimulates a response that suppresses the immune system.
+Studies have shown that when cannabinoids stimulate CB1 and CB2, cytokine and chemokine production is downregulated and t-regulatory cells are upregulated (Croxford & Tamamura, 2005).

 Cannabis can also offer therapeutic benefits to Sjogren’s syndrome patients that have rheumatoid arthritis or lupus.
-CBD has been shown to reduce joint inflammation and inhibit the progression of arthritis (Sumariwalla, et al., 2004) (Nagarkatti, et al., 2009).
-Cannabis has shown it reduces pain associated with inflammatory diseases like lupus.
-Receptors CB1 and CB2 are involved in the mediation of pain caused by inflammation, so as the cannabinoids act upon the receptors, pain decreases (Clayton, Marshall, Bountra & O’Shaughnessy, 2002) (Elikotti, Gupta & Gupta, 2009).
+Receptors CB1 and CB2 are involved in the mediation of pain caused by inflammation, so as the cannabinoids act upon the receptors, pain decreases (Clayton, Marshall, Bountra & O’Shaughnessy, 2002).

 States That Have Approved Medical Marijuana for Sjogren’s Syndrome